TaylorC19/TaylorC19/README.md

 ## Other
 I have been interested in technology since I was a kid.
 From elementary school where I would tear apart controllers and such to see how they worked to building my first computer in high school.
 I have always enjoyed learning these new tools to interact with everything around me.
-Outside of tech, you can sometimes find me hiking to get out of the city or playing some video games.
+Outside of tech, you can sometimes find me hiking to get out of the city or playing video games.

 <!--
 **TaylorC19/TaylorC19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.